MiDataInt/mdi-apps-framework/docs/developer-tools/r-package-dependencies.md

 ## {{page.title}}

-The MDI apps framework by default loads and attaches a set of commonly used R packages that you may use when writing your app code, listed here:
+The MDI apps framework loads and attaches a set of commonly used R packages that you may use when writing your app code, listed here: